Commutative exact algebras and modular tensor categories: Witt equivalence and VOA extensions

 \begin{remark} An alternate definition of completely anisotropic categories, using rigid Frobenius algebras, was suggested in \cite{laugwitz2023constructing}.
-There the algebra is assumed to be separable, which (as explained in Section~\ref{subsec:relation-to-recent-work}) may be restrictive. \end{remark}
+There the algebra is assumed to be separable, which (as explained in Section~\ref{subsec:relation-to-recent-work}) may be restrictive.
+Note that a completely anisotropic category as in Definition~\ref{def:completely-anisotropic} will be completely anisotropic in the sense of \cite{laugwitz2023constructing}. \end{remark}

 Next we consider some properties of completely anisotropic categories.